Xtended99/TeamInfoBuilder/README.md

     After you have entered one or many employees, After the last employtee you will be asked

     1. ?
 Would you like to run this again?
 (Y/n)
-       If you say "Y" at both promp[ts you will overwright your data and you will need to enter your information again
+       If you say "Y" at both prompts you will overwright your data and you will need to enter your information again

     2. There is an issue when you run "npm start" as opposed to "node index.js"